the official website for the writings of

 But that's all part of the game.

 All the stories presented here are in Adobe Acrobat PDF format.
 PDF allows for a more easily-readable format, and it's perfect for printing.
 You're more than welcome to print a story, hand it to a friend, email it as an attachment, etc. All I ask is that you not change anything, and include my authorship and copyright information.
 You cannot display anything other than excerpts of a text on a website (although you're welcome to link to a story on my site from your site), and of course you can't include a story in an anthology, magazine or other publication without my express written consent.
-The links for the final two stories listed above, "Suddenly the Sun Appeared" and "They Hide in Tomatoes" take you off this site to the Midnight Street magazine site, where both stories originally appeared, in issues 14 and 16, respectively.
+The links for the final three stories listed above, "Suddenly the Sun Appeared", "They Hide in Tomatoes" and "She Has Maids", take you off this site to the site where each story was originally published.

 The first group of stories presented here are, like most stories, unrelated to each other.
 They're not part of a larger story cycle.
 Think of them as strangers to each other, riding on the same train, but reading different newspapers.